2005-2014 S197 Mustang Wheel GuideLast Updated November 28, 2023 | C.J. Tragakis

 Race Star offers their Drag Star line in several different finishes, including a stunning black chrome.
 The Velgen Classic5 in matte silver is another bold choice, with a recessed lip that adds depth to the design.

 The hardest part about getting new wheels is deciding which set to go for.
 While seven-spoke and ten-spoke designs are popular right now, you shouldn’t feel compelled to choose a style based on what other people like.
 Trends come and go, so it’s important to pick wheels that you really like.

 With that in mind, here are some other popular wheel sets for the S197.
 The dark gunmetal TSW Bathurst model is uncommonly lightweight and pairs well with carbon fiber appearance mods.
 HRE’s FF01 set has a contemporary European design, with an eye-catching split-spoke configuration.

 Pair Tires with Your New Wheels

-Choosing new wheels for your S197 is largely about looks.
+Choosing new Mustang rims for your S197 is largely about looks.
 Just choose whatever style you want, and feel free to select a smaller wheel size if you want a more comfortable ride.
 It’s important to have quality tires, but they don’t have to be ultra-expensive rubber meant for the track.

 If performance is your focus, go with wheels that are lightweight and large enough to fit the tires you want.
 Larger diameter tires are used for high-speed performance and improved handling, which is why so many enthusiasts choose 20” wheels for their S197.
 This does generally come at the expense of some ride comfort and quietness.